Robbins Parking Service Ltd Listed by kairos Ransomware Group

 Robbins got its start back in 1958 when Jack Robbins, an entrepreneur at heart, founded our company as a small, one-lot business.
 Since then, we’ve grown to become Vancouver Island’s largest parking solutions provider, with more than 250 lots spanning all the way from Comox in the north to Victoria in the south.
 And even though our company has experienced incredible growth and development since those early days

 Public reporting indicates that Robbins Parking Service Ltd was listed on the kairos ransomware leak site on February 3, 2026.
 The group claims to have stolen internal files during the attack.
 Robbins Parking, founded in 1958, is described as Vancouver Island’s largest parking solutions provider.
-No confirmed details have been released about the precise volume or types of data taken, though ransomware incidents of this nature typically involve customer records, employee information, contracts, and financial documents.
+No Reported Details have been released about the precise volume or types of data taken, though ransomware incidents of this nature typically involve customer records, employee information, contracts, and financial documents.
 The company has not yet issued a public statement confirming the breach or detailing what was taken.

 Why This Matters for You and Your Family